Anglo-American cable chess matches: Background

 Hooper and Whyld call the first half of the 19th century the "golden age" of correspondence chess.
 With travel difficult and expensive, chess clubs began to play games with distant clubs by mail.
 Examples of early matches were between Edinburgh and London from 1824–1828 and between Paris and various other cities in the 1830s and 1840s.
 Individual correspondence chess did not become popular until postage rates declined to more affordable levels.
+Thus, such matches were becoming increasingly common.

 Development of the electrical telegraph made a new technology available to chess clubs.
 The first known match by telegraph was between Washington and Baltimore in 1844.
 Other early matches were Liverpool versus Dublin in 1861, Liverpool versus Calcutta in 1880–1881, London versus Petersburg in 1886–1887, Petersburg versus Paris in 1894–1895, and Petersburg versus Vienna in 1898–1899.
 These matches were not played in one session, but were conducted over a longer time period as in chess played via mail.

 The first attempt at a same-session cable match and the direct predecessor of the Anglo-American series was a match between the British Chess Club and the Manhattan Chess Club on 9 March 1895.
 Only one of the ten games concluded by the time the London hall was required to close, a draw being agreed.
 Emanuel Lasker, charged with adjudicating unfinished games, suggested draws on the nine remaining boards and this was acceptable to both clubs.